Craft Production → Mass Production → Lean Production,

 • Use data to make decisions, not assumptions.

-• Lead rapid improvement events that deliver measurable results.
+• Lead rapid improvement events.

 Follow us on YouTube, LinkedIn, Pinterest.